David Washington

-David Edward Washington (born November 20, 1990) is an American professional baseball first baseman and outfielder for the Winnipeg Goldeyes of the American Association of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Baltimore Orioles.
+David Edward Washington (born November 20, 1990) is an American professional baseball first baseman and outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.

 Career

 St. Louis Cardinals

 Washington attended University City High School in San Diego, California and was drafted by the St. Louis Cardinals in the 15th round of the 2009 MLB Draft.
 He played in the Cardinals organization until 2016.

+Washington split the 2016 season between the Double–A Springfield Cardinals and Triple–A Memphis Redbirds, hitting .259/.359/.532 with 30 home runs and 77 RBI across 127 total games.
+He elected free agency following the season on November 7, 2016.

 Baltimore Orioles

-Prior to the 2017 season he signed with the Baltimore Orioles.
-On June 14, 2017, he made his MLB debut, going hitless in a 10-6 Orioles win.
-He elected free agency on November 6, 2017.
+On November 22, 2016, Washington signed a minor league contract with the Baltimore Orioles organization.
+On June 14, 2017, Washington was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his MLB debut the same day, going hitless in a 10-6 Orioles win over the Chicago White Sox.
+In 3 games for Baltimore, he went 0–for–6 in limited action.
+On July 6, Washington was designated for assignment by the Orioles following the promotion of Johnny Giavotella.

+Washington cleared waivers and was sent outright to the Triple–A Norfolk Tides on July 11.
+In 103 games for Norfolk, Washington batted .264/.315/.478 with 18 home runs and 42 RBI.
+He elected free agency following the season on November 6.

 Long Island Ducks

 On February 13, 2018, Washington signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He re-signed with the team for the 2019 season, and became a free agent following the season.